cbhindex/digital_histopathology_open_datasets/README.md

-# A Summary of Digital Histopathology Open Databases
+# A Summary of Digital Histopathology Open Datasets

 This document shows a summary of open databases in digital histopathology sorting by types of cancers.
 A dataset description including the goal, type of annotations, and download methods are described in each of the datasets.